gismoic/firmware_projs/README.md

 These are all firmware projects that I can provide that I have done during my independent study of electronics.
 All these progrms are written in AVR-C and include orginal code used in various projects
 Here's a description of each project.

-# SPI_FAT / SPI_Fatfs
+# SPI_FAT

-both attemtps at interfacing a microSD card and orginizing it's informaiton using a FAT (file access system) both were unsuccesful due to hardware issues that might have to do with the microSD card size (at least that could be a reason based on a similar problem that I saw online) It was useful in understanding the basics of synchronous serial communication protocols and understand more about SPI and how to use it in AVR based applications
+an attemtp at interfacing a microSD card and orginizing it's informaiton using a FAT (file access system) this was unsuccesful due to hardware issues that might have to do with the microSD card size (at least that could be a reason based on a similar problem that I saw online) It was useful in understanding the basics of synchronous serial communication protocols and understanding more about SPI and how to use it in AVR based applications

 # BIT_SCR